During pregnancy, your body has many ways of surprising you.

 Ongoing postnatal physiotherapy can address the separation and limit complications.

 In most cases, diastasis recti heal on its own over a period of 6 weeks to 3 months after birth.

 Your uterus will return to its pre-pregnancy size and relaxin will leave your body by about 3 months postpartum.
 Your separated ab muscles will return to their original space, although there’s usually a finger width gap.

 Smaller separations tend to decrease easily with exercises you can do at home, but it’s important you choose a program that is reputable and has been designed by someone who is experienced in corrective exercise.

-If you have any muscle separation, recovery after your baby is born is important.
+If you have any muscle separation, recovery, after your baby is born, is important.
 Speak to your care provider about being referred to the support services which can best help you.